 risk aversion, customer focus, and silos.

 The above are clear reasons for what the DevOps Agile Skills Association (DASA) labels as the core skill sets for successful DevOps: Leadership & Feedback, Team Building & Collaboration, Courage & Experimentation, and Continuous Improvement & Problem Solving.
 But how do you develop these crucial skill sets, effectively, in your organization?

-See the Active Learning Delivering Business Value white paper showing how the Phoenix Project simulation supports the DASA DevOps Competence Model.
+See the Active Learning Delivering Business Value white paper showing how the Phoenix Project simulation supports the DASA Team Competence Model.